wakeful/trick/README.md

 > The `trick-jump-credentials` profile will be updated with new credentials.

 > [!WARNING]
-> The AWS CLI is required to write the new credentials properly.
+> The new credentials need the AWS CLI to be written correctly.

 ### Simple scenario